Several years ago, I received the following email from an Evangelical man named Brad:

 Being here on your blog, is making me so uncomfortable.

-  Well, Brad, I am not ashamed, It’s important to turn a bright light on what

-  evil men of “God” do in darkness.
-Too bad you think it more important to

-  defend these men instead of applauding any and every effort to expose

-  predator preachers.
-Too bad you think I am “picking” on these “fallen”

-  Christians instead of seeing the importance of exposing harmful, predatory
+Well, Brad, I am not ashamed.
+It’s important to turn a bright light on what evil men of “God” do in darkness.
+Too bad you think it more important to defend these men instead of applauding any and every effort to expose predator preachers.
+Too bad you think I am “picking” on these “fallen” Christians instead of seeing the importance of exposing harmful, predatory behavior.

-  behavior.

-  You wrongly believe you have the supernatural ability to read my mind and

-  understand my motives.
-I, in fact, do not know I am wrong, nor do I think a

-  “mighty, terrible judgment” awaits me at the end of life.
-I write what I do

-  primarily out of a sense of moral and ethical responsibility.
-Yes, I, at

-  times, have a smug sense of satisfaction when I reveal for all to see the

-  hypocritical actions of men and women who purportedly speak for God — people

-  who demand others live a certain way that they themselves cannot or will not

-  live.
-Such moral/ethical hypocrisy deserves exposure, if for no other reason

-  than to show that Evangelicals don’t practice what they preach, nor do they

-  follow the teachings of the Bible.
-To such people I says, Don’t tell me how

-  to live, if you yourself are unwilling to live in the same manner.
+You wrongly believe you have the supernatural ability to read my mind and understand my motives.
+I, in fact, do not know I am wrong, nor do I think a “mighty, terrible judgment” awaits me at the end of my life.
+I write what I do primarily out of a sense of moral and ethical responsibility.
+Yes, I, at times, have a smug satisfaction when I reveal for all to see the hypocritical actions of men and women who purportedly speak for God — people who demand others live a certain way that they themselves cannot or will not live.
+Such moral/ethical hypocrisy deserves exposure, if for no other reason than to show that Evangelicals don’t practice what they preach, nor do they follow the teachings of the Bible.
+To such people, I say, Don’t tell me how to live, if you are unwilling to live in the same manner.

 I am glad my writing makes you feel uncomfortable.
 My hope is that feeling this way will cause you to take a hard look at your beliefs and practices.